picarro-cchang/Brooks/AddOns/SSIM/README.txt

    Can unpack the zip and run dpinst-x86.exe in arduino-1.0.5-r2\drivers folder to install the driver.

 2. Run arduino.exe in the arduino-1.0.5-r2 folder.

+   a.
+Select the Arduino Uno board (this is the default): Tools > Board > Arduino Uno

-Tools > Serial Port, select the serial port it is operating on (typically COM10).
+   b.
+Select the serial port: Tools > Serial Port, choose the serial port it is
+      operating on (typically COM10).

 3. File > Open, select _1_05\_1_05.ino